What is on-the-job training (OJT)?

 On-the-job training (OJT) is the process of providing practical instruction to employees as they engage in experiential learning in their jobs.
 In OJT, people may take time to observe more experienced co-workers, perform duties under the guidance of a designated individual, or engage in a company learning and development program.
 In a sense, every job demands some form of on-the-job training.
 Typically, however, OJT is prevalent in jobs that require hands-on work, the usage of power tools and machinery, or among people learning to use a new system or tech tool.

 OJT offers a cost-effective way to support productivity and nurture self-confidence.
 By providing the tools to help people succeed, employees are more likely to feel engaged and want to stay at their jobs.
-Moreover, finding an appropriate candidate, especially in a high-turnover climate, can be challenging.
-By facilitating on-the-job training in the form of upskilling, HR professionals can help boost performance.
+Moreover, finding an appropriate candidate for open roles, especially in a high-turnover climate, can be challenging.
+By facilitating OJT in the form of upskilling, HR professionals can help boost performance.
 In turn, OJT can contribute to building a larger talent pool so HR leaders can fill vacant positions with suitable candidates.

 HR can also take several steps to establish an applicable and effective OJT program:

 - Identify the strategy.
 Some companies may establish a systematic, step-by-step process of training new hires that involves milestones and evaluations.
 Other companies may prefer a less structured approach that relies primarily on shadowing and mentorship.
 The OJT strategy also depends on the type of job, its complexity, and the people’s competency level.
 Organizations should also consider whether to run OJT independently or integrate it into an existing L&D program to encourage constant micro-learning.